bio-tools/biotoolsConnect/SEQwiki/README.md

 The bash script will download the latest EDAM version and the required files from SeqWIKI.
 Then the Python script is started and this will output lists of problematic tools, a simple count stats report and the tools in JSON format.

+NOTE: There are some errors in SEQwiki csv's that need to be fixed manually in order to get valid Biotools Schema XML.
+See the output of the seqwiki2biotools.py or xmllint.